BackupNerd/Backup-Scripts/README.md

 	Script to bulk generate a list of device credentials and redeployment commands for SolarWinds Backup devices.

+BulkSetGUIPassword.ps1

+	Script to bulk set/wipe a GUI Password that is useful forlimiting local and remote access to the Backup Manager client.

 CleanupArchive.ps1

 	Script to clean all archive sessions older than X months.